gbmhunter/blog/content/pages/electronics/projects/luxcity-uv-tonic-control-system/_index.md

 {{< figure src="/images/electronics-luxcityuvtoniccontrolsystem/bright-light-in-the-way.jpg" caption="A bright light that we couldn't turn off.
-This reduced the fluorescent effect of the tonic." caption-position="bottom" width="600px" >}}
+This reduced the fluorescent effect of the tonic."  width="600px" >}}